robertjanssen/icares-study-api-documentation/docs/Examples/Mutations/Invite/Invite_Study_Test.md

 ## Typical Workflow

 1. Execute the **Invite** mutation.
-2. Store the returned **secret**.
+2. Store the returned **id**.
-3. Open the returned **secret_url** or provide it to the participant.
-4. Retrieve the corresponding study test form.
+3. Retrieve the corresponding study test form.
-5. Submit the completed answers.
+4. Submit the completed answers.
-6. Retrieve the calculated study results.
+5. Retrieve the calculated study results.

 ---